 Endured a difficult afternoon in trying to contain Morison.

-As he often does, the winger lacked a final ball too frequently, but he caused problems enough just by his mere presence, drifting into the centre to trouble Barnett and occasionally De Laet on the left.
-His pace was a threat and his free-kick that should have seen Derry bury a chance in the first-half was a beauty.
+As he often does, the winger lacked a final ball too frequently, but he caused problems enough just by his mere presence, drifting into the center to trouble Barnett and occasionally De Laet on the left.
+His pace was a threat and his free kick that should have seen Derry bury a chance in the first half was a beauty.
 Surprisingly removed after Norwich scored their second.

 Arsenal, Tottenham and Inter all have their eyes on the Argentine, but you wouldn’t know it from his performance at Carrow Road.
 Kept in his pocket by Andrew Crofts, and only emerged to blaze over the bar late on when QPR needed cool heads.

 After hitting such a purple patch recently, the Icelander went missing at Carrow Road.
-Marshalled well by Russell Martin
+Marshaled well by Russell Martin

-The brighter of QPR’s forward pairing, his drive forward to unluckily hit the post set up Young’s equaliser.
+The brighter of QPR’s forward pairing, his drive forward to unluckily hit the post setting up Young’s equalizer.

 - 13 D. Rudd

 Brought on with half an hour to go to add some attacking threat down the right.
 Booked late on for a clunky challenge as Norwich sought to close out the match.